eggman/rtl_ameba_gcc_sample/README.md

 * Ethernet
 * SDIO Host
 * SDIO Device
+* NFC

-features depend on sdk/lib/lib_platform.a .
+Features depend on sdk/lib/lib_platform.a .

 # other